fehu/agent-tareas/README.md

     * Linux: OpenSUSE 3.7.10-1.1-desktop with GNOME Shell 3.6.3.1
     * OS X 10.8.4
+To build and run the project one would need the <a href="http://www.scala-sbt.org/">sbt</a> building tool
 <br/>In order to run it simply execute <code>java -jar run-agents_...jar</code>,
 <i>note that there are problems with hole-plug game rerunning </i>